UCLy/INIT/README.md

 You can find instructions to import a Turtlebot3 model here: http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/

-Refer to the wiki for various pointers on how to get started on this project
+Refer to the wiki for various pointers on how to get started with the various interactions of this project and some technical support